Sony Xperia neo L: Design

-The Sony Xperia neo L has a similar design with its predecessors Sony Ericsson Xperia neo and Sony Ericsson Xperia neo V. It has a slightly elongated body with a glossy plastic finish.
+The Sony Xperia neo L has a similar design with Sony Ericsson Xperia Play without a PSP slider, more than it's processors Sony Ericsson Xperia Neo.
+It has a slightly elongated body with a glossy plastic finish.
 However, the Xperia neo L features a larger screen and is heavier than its predecessors.

-The Sony Xperia neo L has a 4 inch display; there are four physical keys and a "Xperia" logo on the lower bezel of the screen while there is a "Sony" logo, an earpiece, a front-facing camera and sensors on the upper bezel of the screen.
+The Sony Xperia neo L has a 4-inch display; there are four physical keys and a "Xperia" logo on the lower bezel of the screen while there is a "Sony" logo, an earpiece, a front-facing camera and sensors on the upper bezel of the screen.
 On the side frame; there is a microUSB port at the left, there is a volume rocker and a power button at the right, there is a 3.5 mm headphone jack at the top and there is a microphone and a groove to remove the back cover at the bottom.
 The camera, the speaker and the LED flash are located at the back along with the "Xperia" logo and the liquid energy logo of the Ericsson.

 The Sony Xperia neo L is available in black and white.
-It measures 121 x 61.1 x 12.2 mm and weighs 131.5 grams.
+It measures 121 mm × 61.1 mm × 12.2 mm and weighs 131.5 grams.

 Hardware

-The Sony Xperia neo L features a 4-inch LED-backlit LCD screen with a resolution of 480 x 854 pixels and a pixel density of 245 ppi.
+The Sony Xperia neo L features a 4-inch LED-backlit LCD screen with a resolution of 480 × 854 pixels and a pixel density of 245 ppi.
 The device has a 5 megapixel rear camera capable of taking 720p HD videos at 30 fps and it also features a VGA front-facing camera for video calling.
 The Xperia neo L comes with Qualcomm MlSM8255 Snapdragon SoC with 1 GHz Scorpion CPU and Adreno 205 GPU.
 There is also 512 MB of RAM and 1 GB of internal storage with 380 MB available to the user; the internal storage is expandable up to 32 GB with microSD cards.

 Software

-The Sony Xperia neo L runs on Android 4.0.4 Ice Cream Sandwich with Sony's custom interface with additional applications such as Walkman and additional features such as Overview which were present on older Sony smartphones such as the Sony Ericsson Xperia Play.
-Several Google applications (such as Google Play, Google search (with voice), Google Maps and Google Talk) already come preloaded.
+The Sony Xperia neo L runs on Android 4.0.4 Ice Cream Sandwich with Sony's custom interface just like the Xperia devices on 2011.
+Also with several Google applications (such as Google Play, Google search (with voice), Google Maps and Google Talk) already come preloaded.
 The Xperia neo L is also DLNA certified.